makeworld-the-better-one/fmrl/spec.md

 The client can ensure all (non-error) users will have `data` simply by not including the `If-Modified-Since` header.

 The `Last-Modified` header MUST be included in the response from the server, and MUST be set to the most recent updated time out of all the statuses.
 If none of the requested users can be retrieved successfully (no 200 or 304 codes), then `Last-Modified` MUST be set to the same value as the `If-Modified-Since` header the client set.
+If `If-Modified-Since` does not exist, the `Last-Modified` header MUST be set to the Unix epoch.
+Clients SHOULD NOT use the `Last-Modified` value from servers if all the users return errors, but these precautions are set in place for any clients that might be doing that accidentally.

 A request to `/.well-known/fmrl/users` with no `user` query fields is invalid and SHOULD cause code 400 to be returned.